Contracts come in all shapes and sizes but one thing’s certain: they keep an HVAC business going full-steam ahead.

 Increase productivity today with our complete guide!

 No more shopping around to see what competitors can offer while you scramble to put together a quote.
 A tracking portal means customers don’t have to call 5 times just to ask where is their tech and keep your admin from important tasks.
-Do we even have to go on about the benefits of instant payment?
-We have a whole article right here.
+Do we even have to go on about the benefits of instant payments?
 All these add up to a pretty convincing pitch when offering maintenance contracts.

 Some HVAC companies choose to individual service providers for each of these features, while others go for an overall management software that includes them.
 As a manager, you need to decide which approach fits your business model better.
 The first is more flexible and allows you to select the best product in each category.
 This being said, it can prove very expensive and difficult to manage.
 There won’t be a possibility to reap automation benefits if every task is in a separate software.